Chapter 31 : 30- Prison Broken

 “Alright, is everyone ready?”
 Harry called to the room and the others all roared their answer to him.
 “Alright then.”
 He said, inching his wand to his own Portkey.
 “On three.
 One.
 Two.
 Three!”
-And the Department of Magical Transportation vanished and was replaced by the clouded sky, rough waves and the dark tower of Azkaban prison.
+And the Department of Magical Transportation vanished and was replaced by the clouded sky and rough waves that surrounded the island that held the dark tower of Azkaban prison.

 “The path is clear!
 Move!”
 Harry called to the others as they ran on the wide, smooth grey concrete pathway leading to the prison.
 After a good few minutes of running they finally reached the guarded perimeter of the fortress.
-A large golden furred Sphinx sat right in front of where Harry knew the effects of the protective enchantments began.
-As it saw the large group of Aurors, it raised its human head and eyed Harry who stood at the front of the crowd and spoke in a cool, soft, female’s voice.
+A large golden furred Sphinx sat right in front of where Harry knew the effects of the protective enchantments began; a black-haired woman’s head sitting atop the body of an overgrown lion.
+As it saw the large group of Aurors, it raised its head and eyed Harry who stood at the front of the crowd and spoke in a cool, soft, female’s voice.

 “They are expecting Harry Potter inside the prison.”

 “I am Harry Potter, Head of the Auror Office, here to help guard and protect the prison.”
 The Sphinx’s large eyes ran up and down Harry.